NSriDatta16/Natural-Language-Processing-with-Disaster-tweets/README.md

 # Disaster Tweets – NLP Classifier

 Classify tweets as **“disaster”** vs **“not disaster”** using modern NLP techniques.
-This project starts from classic ML baselines and extends to **Transformer** and **LLM-based** approaches, with room for deployment as an API or web app.

 ---

 ## 1. Project Overview